GT-ARC/chariot-ml-engine/README.md

 *   "database": "predictive_maintenance"          # If you want to save the results in the database.
 }

 Returns status and the prediction result (true or false) on the given value.
+Prediction result:
+{
+      "anomaly_detected" : True / False
+      "ml_result"        : 1.0 / -1.0 (not needed as it holds the same info as anomaly_detected)
+}

 ```